Home » All Posts » Job Costing – 5 Reasons Construction Businesses Need to Use It

 4. AFTER Jobs Are Done: Job Costing Makes it Easy to Evaluate Results to Improve Future Operations

-Here’s how my clients use their job cost reports after projects are completed.
+Here’s how my clients use their job costing reports after projects are completed.

 They review and talk through what went right on the job, e.g.,